Getting Iron for the Bullhorn God

 The Multiple Integrated Laser Engagement System, or MILES, was a way to do legitimate Force-on-Force HTE (Human Target Engagement) training, decades before Simunition FX and UTM marking cartridges became available as HTE training tools.
 Real opponents don’t just stand there like a cardboard target does.
 Any serious student of the craft simply MUST train force on force against living breathing targets that don’t want to get shot, and more importantly, shoot back.

-Each participant wore a MILES harness in place of his or her load bearing equipment, or LBE.
+Each participant wore a MILES harness, called a MWLD (man worn laser detector) in place of his or her load bearing equipment, or LBE.
 (The Security Police career field had been opened to women in the 1970s, and there were a handful in the 90th SPG; Kristine E. was on the OS team my first year.)
 The harness was covered, front and back, with several dome shaped laser receptors.
 There was also a crown-like band of miles receptors that fitted around your helmet.

 An infrared laser bolted to the barrel of your rifle or MG.
 It had a microphone in it, activating the laser each time it heard a blank being fired.
 It shot two beams: a laser and a cone.